Outline of a New Chronological Time Course of the Book of Revelation

 One woe is past; and, behold, there come two woes more after these.

-6th Trumpet = Second Woe: 3 ½ years, War and torment by the two Witnesses
+6th Trumpet = Second Woe: 3 ½ years, torments triggered by the two witnesses and war

 And the sixth angel sounded, and I heard a voice from the four horns of the golden altar which is before God, Saying to the sixth angel who had the trumpet, Loose the four angels who are bound in the great river Euphrates.